IGBB/rohu-genome/manuscript.md

 ### Data Availability

-The data used for the *L. rohita* genome and annotation is available at NCBI under the BioProject PRJNA650519.
+The data used for the *L. rohita* genome and annotation are available at NCBI under the BioProject PRJNA650519.
 The assembled genome sequence and annotations are available at GenBank under accessions JACTAM000000000.
 The raw data is available at the SRA (Sequence Read Archive) under accessions SRR12580210 – SRR12580221.